-High Plains Chautauqua announces 2013 Program
+High Plains Chautauqua Announces 2017 Program

 High Plains Chautauqua engages all ages.
 In addition to nightly performances, daytime programs for adults and hands-on activities for children are featured.
 Young Chautauqua scholars present their living history portrayals as a culmination of months of independent research.

-For more information as the 2013 HPC program is developed, go to www.highplainschautauqua.org or call Visit Greeley (the Greeley Convention and Visitors Bureau) at 970-352-3567.
+High Plains Chautauqua is made possible thanks to the generosity of sponsors; individual donors; and many, many dedicated volunteers.
+For more information as the 2017 HPC program is developed, go to www.highplainschautauqua.org or call Visit Greeley (the Greeley Convention and Visitors Bureau) at 970-352-3567.